Editor’s note: This story was previously published in March 2019. It has since been updated and republished.

-Home to $21.6 billion in assets under management as of the end of July, the Vanguard High Dividend Yield ETF (NYSEARCA:VYM) is one of the largest dividend ETFs of any varietal.
-It is not unreasonable to speculate that VYM’s name frames the fund as a high dividend ETF, but a trailing 12-month yield of 2.87% is not alarmingly high.
+Home to $22.8 billion in total net assets, the Vanguard High Dividend Yield ETF (NYSEARCA:VYM) is one of the largest dividend ETFs of any variety.
+It is not unreasonable to believe that VYM’s name frames the fund as a high-dividend ETF, but a yield of 3.07% is not alarmingly high.

 More importantly, VYM is not overly dependent on rate-sensitive sectors.
-This high dividend ETF features no real estate exposure and the bond-esque telecom and utilities sectors combine for just 11.60% of VYM’s weight.
-That explains why over the past three years, a period in which the Federal Reserve has hiked interest rates three times, VYM has easily outpaced the largest real estate and utilities ETFs.
+This high-dividend ETF features no real estate exposure and the bond-esque telecom and utilities sectors combine for just 13.3% of VYM’s weight.

-VYM holds 405 stocks, a quarter of which hail from the industrial and healthcare sectors.
-Financials, a sector that has been a major driver of S&P 500 dividend growth over the past year, is this high dividend ETF’s largest sector exposure at 16.6%.
+Nearly a quarter of the fund’s holdings hail from the industrial and healthcare sectors.
+Financials, a sector that has been a major driver of S&P 500 dividend growth over the past year, is this high dividend ETF’s largest sector exposure at 18.6%.

 Expense Ratio: 0.12%

-The JPMorgan U.S. Dividend ETF (NYSEARCA:JDIV) is one of the youngest funds on this list, having debuted just 10 months ago, but it fits the bill as a cost-effective high dividend ETF.
+The JPMorgan U.S. Dividend ETF (NYSEARCA:JDIV) is one of the youngest funds on this list, having debuted in late 2017, but it fits the bill as a cost-effective, high-dividend ETF.
 JDIV “utilizes a rules-based approach that adjusts sector weights based on volatility and yield and selects the highest yielding stocks,” according to the issuer.

-While HDEF is a credible opportunity among international high dividend ETFs, the laggard status of European stocks (78% of the fund’s weight) is hindering HDEF this year.
+While HDEF is a credible name among international high dividend ETFs, the laggard status of European stocks has hindered HDEF in recent months.
 On the more positive side of the ledger is ex-U.S. dividend growth and valuation opportunities across developed markets, two traits that speak to long-term opportunity with HDEF.

 As of this writing, Todd Shriber did not own any of the aforementioned securities.